-If you know any women who served as nurses or Yeomanettes during World War I please contact the historical society at email@example.com so we can honor their serves.
+If you know any women who served as nurses or yeomanettes during World War I please contact the historical society at email@example.com so we can honor their service.

 Women & Fundraising

 Other than their direct service, many local women took up the cause of fundraising for the war effort.
 They went about doing this fundraising in many different forms.
-There where different drive throughout the war including the famous national liberty bond drive.
-Local women's organizations also created there local drives as well including the “Christmas Good Cheer Fund” to raise money for Christmas gifts for soldiers and holding carnivals to raising money for the Red Cross.
+There were different drives throughout the war including the famous national liberty bond drive.
+Local women's organizations also created their own local drives as well including the “Christmas Good Cheer Fund” to raise money for Christmas gifts for soldiers and holding carnivals to raise money for the Red Cross.
 To learn more about fundraising efforts click HERE.